 After the hairs have been extracted from the scalp and been cleaned up by my technicians under a microscope and all of the hair sites created, my technicians carefully place the grafts into their new homes.
 Just prior to the placement of the grafts, I inject the PRP into the scalp to assist with graft healing and to provide additional hair growth to the existing follicles.
 I then assist with placement and coordinate the exact areas that certain types of hair follicles should be placed to maximize the coverage and provide the most natural looking hair.

 The patient is comfortably reclined and watching TV during this step which is a nice way to complete the day as many times this step can take 1-3 hours as a part of an 8-12 hour day.
 Up to 3 people will be placing the hair grafts into the scalp at a time to expedite the process but this depends on the size of the case.
-I am present and reinforcing anesthesia but will come and go from the Surgical Suite at this point in the day.
+I am present and reinforcing anesthesia and help with placement but will come and go from the Surgical Suite at this point in the day.

 When the last graft is placed, we carefully bandage your head and start providing you with detailed instructions about aftercare and what to expect.
 I proved a second copy of post-operative instructions and some medicines that help with recovery.
 I also send you home with a spray bottle of lipolized ATP that helps feed your newly transplanted hair as they try to reestablish a new vascular supply.
 This promotes survival and recovery and reduces shock effect to the new hair follicles.
 Finally, the patient is released and a follow up appointment is scheduled within the first 4 days.